soymintc/mutationtimer_pipeline/README.md

 Cloning the directory is enough.
 However, you need to provide an accurate Isabl aliquot ID.
 See example in the next section.
 ```
 git clone git@github.com:soymintc/mutationtimer_pipeline.git
-git checkout link_isabl  # main is a freeze of the most primitive working version!
 ```

 ## Example